foster a mutt

 Q: Can I adopt my foster MUTT?

 A: Yes!
-However, you must go through the same adoption and screening process as other adopting applicants.
+We understand that fostering is an emotional process and it’s easy to become bonded to your foster Mutt.
+However, you must go through the same adoption and screening process as other applicants.

-Q: Will the DOG I foster have any special needs, such as medical or behavioral issues?
+Q: Will the MUTT I foster have any special needs, such as medical or behavioral issues?

 Q: What do I do if my foster MUTT needs veterinary care?